Find out if you can get an accommodation benefit with your weekly student allowance.

 If you can get an accommodation benefit, you’ll usually get it at the rate for the region you live in while you’re studying.

 For example, if you live in Auckland and you’re single with a child you could get $60.00.
 If you live in Palmerston North without a child or partner you could get $37.00.

 If you’re overseas on an approved course, you’ll get your accommodation benefit at the rate for the region where your New Zealand education provider is based.

 If you live in a hostel, how much you get will depend on the hostel you live in.

 For sole parents who start study on or after 1 July 2015, how much you can get will depend on your actual accommodation costs, your income and you cash assets.

 How to apply for Accommodation Benefit

-You don’t need to apply for an accommodation benefit.
-If you can get one, we pay it automatically with your student allowance.
+You don't need to apply separately for an accommodation benefit.
+We'll ask you everything we need to know when you apply for your Student Allowance.